adamaxelsson/Project-Marginalia/README.md

 ## Acknowledgements
-* We would like to thank Ekta Vats for her supervision and the Centre for Digital Humanities Uppsala [(CDHU)](https://www.abm.uu.se/cdhu-eng) for offering the dataset.
+* We would like to thank Ekta Vats for her supervision and the Centre for Digital Humanities Uppsala [(CDHU)](https://www.abm.uu.se/cdhu-eng) for offering the labelled dataset.

 ## References
 [1]: Dmitrijs Kass and Ekta Vats (2022).
 AttentionHTR: Handwritten Text Recognition Based on Attention Encoder-Decoder Networks.
 In *CoRR* abs/2201.09390. https://arxiv.org/abs/2201.09390